jklust/gamdpy/README.md

 git show branch:file
 ```

-Reset last commit.
-It will not delete any file but will go back removing last commit and the add related to that commit
+Reset the last commit.
+It will not delete any file but will go back removing the last commit and the adding related to that commit
 ```sh
 git reset HEAD~
 ```